peteroupc/peteroupc.github.io/random.md

 For an RNG algorithm to generate "random" numbers that are reproducible across computers, it needs to be a _consistent_ algorithm.
 (This factor is important only for manually-seeded PRNGs, not necessarily for other RNGs.)

-A _consistent algorithm_ is an algorithm that delivers the same output if given the same input twice (is _deterministic_) and that does so&mdash;
+A _consistent algorithm_ is an algorithm that delivers the same output each time if given the same input twice (is _deterministic_) and that does so&mdash;

 - across time,
 - across different executions of the algorithm,